diverse-data-hub/diversedata-py/CONTRIBUTING.md

 2. Create and activate a conda environment for `diversedata`:

     ```console
-    $ conda create -n diversedata python=3.12
+    conda create -n diversedata python=3.12
-    $ conda activate diversedata
+    conda activate diversedata
     ```

-3. Install `diversedata` using `poetry`:
+3. Install `poetry`, a tool for managing packages and dependencies:

     ```console
-    $ poetry install
+    pip install poetry=2.1
     ```

-4. Use `git` (or similar) to create a branch for local development and make your changes:
+4. Install `diversedata` using `poetry`:

     ```console
-    $ git checkout -b name-of-your-bugfix-or-feature
+    poetry install
     ```

+5. Use `git` (or similar) to create a branch for local development and make your changes:

+    ```console
+    git checkout -b name-of-your-bugfix-or-feature
+    ```

-5. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

+7. Commit your changes and open a pull request.

+## Adding A New Data Set

+To add a new data set to this package:

+1. Place the data set's `.csv` file in the `src/diversedata/data/` directory.
+2. Place the data set's description in a `.txt` file in the `src/diversedata/data_descriptions/` directory.
+3. Ensure both files have the same root filename (i.e., the part before the file extension).
+This name will be used to load the dataset and display its description when using the package.
-6. Commit your changes and open a pull request.
+4. Commit your changes and open a pull request.

 ## Pull Request Guidelines